 What Europeans Wish Americans Knew.

 Flatulance is normal.

-Erections and shrinkage are normal, especially in response to heat in saunas.
+Erections and reverse (including the full retreat) are normal, especially in response to heat/cold of sauna.

-Sitting with other people in total silence is normal and enjoyable.
+Sitting with other people in total silence is normal.
 As is healthy debate and discussion.

-Yes, people come in all shapes and sizes and that’s normal.
+Yes, people come in all shapes and sizes with all kinds of attachments and decorations and that too is normal.